Francodo/ETL/README.md

 Objective

 The objective is to automate the process of Extract Transform and Load (ETL) in fulfilling the need of an ideal business entity wanting to maintain information database.
-Conceptually, imagine everything you find necessary to be done to a dataset periodically or repeatitive processes.
+Conceptually, imagine everything you find necessary to be done to a dataset periodically or repetitive processes.
 How can we create a function in Python to make that happen automatically?

 The process takes in a set of files in raw data format, then: